What Is Marketing? [A Rant]

 What is marketing, really?

-There I was, minding my own business, resting after completion of a really awesome client workshop on content marketing strategy.
+There I was, minding my own business, resting after completion of an amazing content marketing strategy workshop for a client.
 And someone asked about my opinion on the difference between marketing and branding.

 This got me a little fired up.
 OK, a lot fired up!
 So here I go, with another marketing rant . . .